-Nova Scotia will implement a cap and trade program because it is a less expensive alternative for Nova Scotians, and it allows government to build on the province’s success to date in reducing greenhouse gas emissions, or GHGs.
+Nova Scotia is implementing a cap and trade program because it allows us to build on the province’s success to date in reducing greenhouse gas emissions in a cost-effective way.

 Nova Scotians have an impressive record of fighting climate change by reducing emissions.
 We’ve already met the national target of reducing emissions by 30% below 2005 levels, and we’re on track to reach 46% by 2030.